-1.8 The CC CFO shall be authorised to settle insurance liability claims against the CC, including third party costs up to the value shown below.
-Beyond this value, claims must be referred to the PCC CFO for approval.

-1.9 The CC CFO shall be authorised to settle individual claims against the CC, including third party costs arising from a decision by an Employment Tribunal up to the value shown below.
-Beyond this value, claims must be referred to the PCC CFO for approval.

-1.11 The PCC Chief Executive will obtain legal or other expert advice and commence, defend, withdraw or settle any claim or legal proceedings on the PCC's behalf, in consultation with the PCC CFO.
+- 1.8 The CC CFO shall be authorised to settle insurance liability claims against the CC, including third party costs up to the value shown below.
+Beyond this value, claims must be referred to the PCC CFO for approval. $\pounds 20k$ - 1.9 The CC CFO shall be authorised to settle actual and/or potential employment/engagement related claims which have been or could be issued in an Employment Tribunal and/or County Court and/or High Court up to the value shown below.
+Beyond this value, all claims must be referred to the PCC CFO for approval. £20k - 1.11 For claims against the PCC, the PCC Chief Executive will obtain legal or other expert advice and commence, defend, withdraw or settle any claim or legal proceedings on the PCC's behalf, in consultation with the PCC CFO.